sillsdev/ptx2pdf/docs/ptx2pdf/setup.md

 definitions and set up that it does.
 The macros make extensive use of bidirectional controls and for this we need ETeX and its extensions.
 This is a prerequisite and therefore all other ETeX extensions are also available to us.
-We also follow the LaTeX convension of using the `@` in internal tokens since outside of the macros we turn off `@` as a letter, making such tokens inaccessible. `\expandafter` is a long name for this token and can often occur very frequently in a short space.
+We also follow the LaTeX convention of using the `@` in internal tokens since outside of the macros we turn off `@` as a letter, making such tokens inaccessible. `\expandafter` is a long name for this token and can often occur very frequently in a short space.
 It is easier to have a short name for the same